-The most recent Artemis BJJ GrappleThon was held on the 2020 International Women’s Day weekend, the 7th and 8th March 2020.
+The next Artemis BJJ GrappleThon will be held on the 4th and 5th June 2022.
 For full details about both past and upcoming GrappleThons, check out the GrappleThon section on the Artemis BJJ site.

 If you would like to run your own GrappleThon, scroll down for a comprehensive guide.
 Can is also happy to answer questions, so feel free to contact him if you have any questions about setting up your own event.

 For pictures and videos from both previous and current Artemis BJJ GrappleThons, go to the Instagram channel.
 To get an idea of what happens at a GrappleThon, you can read about the 2015 edition (in support of Equality Now) here.
 To whet your appetite for upcoming events, check out our video for 2015:

 [Started 09/05/2013, Last Updated 30/05/2015]